iris-theof/Bike-Demand/README.md

+# Installation
+Jupyter Notebook https://jupyter.org/install is the only prerequisit to run the project.

-# Bike-Demand
+# Project Motivation
-In this repository I present a model that uses Machine Learning, to forecast Bike Demand based real data from Kaggle
+In this repository I present a model that uses Machine Learning, to forecast Bike Demand based on real data obtained from Kaggle
 https://www.kaggle.com/c/bike-sharing-demand.
 The prediction is based on data like date, hour, holiday and weather condition.

+# File Description
+The main file is the Bike_sharing_kaggle.ipynb, where the statistical description and the model is implemented.
+The data are found on train.csv.
+The rest of the files are graphics useful for the statistical analysis and the prediction, produced when one runs the notebook.

+# How to Interact with the Project
+Running the Jupyter Notebook Bike_sharing_kaggle.ipynb using the data from train.csv.
+Note that this notebook is not meant to provide a submission file based on the test data for the kaggle competition https://www.kaggle.com/c/bike-sharing-demand.
+The predictions are done on a cross validation set which we have taken out from the train.csv file.
+The reason for this is that we do not want to make predictions based only on time and date as it was the target of the kaggle competition.

+# Acknowledgments
+I would like to acknowledge my friend Dr. Maria Stounrana for valuable input on this project.

+# Main results summary
 ## Exploratory Data Analysis
 An initial exploratory analysis ran on the data indicated the following:
 * No missing data were found